-This Initiative takes a holistic, multi-sectoral approach to bridge gaps in policy and practice to support the development of a quality workforce at scale.
+The Early Childhood Workforce Initiative takes a holistic, multi-sectoral approach to bridge the gaps in policy and practice to support the development of a quality workforce at scale.

 Competences and Standards ensure that there are agreed requirements and expectations for what early childhood workers should know and be able to do as well as the core principles guiding their work with young children and their families.
 This also entails professional profiles of different roles within diverse early childhood services and defining competencies at individual, team, institutional, and systems levels.